-We welcome recommendations for good blog posts or resources that are already online.
-You can recommend your own materials, or just tell us about great things you’ve found.
+We welcome recommendations that steer readers to good articles, blogs, or resources that are already online.
+You can recommend your own materials, or tell us about great things you’ve found and used.
 You can also tell us about news, job announcements, or relevant events.
-There are two ways to do this: (1) email us, or (2)bookmark it via Delicious.
+There are two ways to do this: (1) email us, or (2) notify us on Facebook or Twitter.
 If you want to recommend that we add a resource that isn’t already online, please send us an email and tell us about it, attaching the resource if you can.

 A ‘resource’ can be just about anything: a toolkit, video, podcast, blog, guidelines, presentation, report, database, book, journal article, e-discussion, tutorial – anything that will help us all to ensure that research is taken up more effectively.

-If you want to tell R2A about something that you’ve produced yourself, consider writing a blog post about it (see next section[hotlink]) instead of just recommending it.
-It will be more accessible, promoted more effectively, and R2A users will be able to give you feedback in the comments.
+If you want to tell R2A about something that you’ve produced yourself, consider writing a blog post about it instead of just recommending it.
+It will be more accessible, promoted more effectively, and R2A users will be able to give you feedback on social media.

 1. Email us at email@example.com

-If you’ve found a good blog or resource online, you can recommend it directly via the social networking site Delicious.
-If you add the tag for: researchtoaction it will automatically appear in our Inbox and be considered for inclusion.
+If you’ve found a good blog or resource online, you can recommend it directly via either Twitter or Facebook.